(First published on Feb 15, 2021 – latest update May 14, 2023)

 That’s what Omnibus’s retail store layout proposal method #levers is at its core.
-It provides 1) full flexibility but also 2) firm guidelines in the area of efficient store space organization.
+Combining full flexibility and firm guidelines in the area of efficient store space organization.

-If you want to know more and see how #levers can fit your case – don’t hesitate to contact us!
+If you want to know more and see how #levers for successful store spaces can fit your case – don’t hesitate to contact us!

 Or you might set questions commentaries or your own experiences in the form below.
 Appreciated!